Former Angolan president Jose Eduardo dos Santos dies at 79 - The Boston Globe

 He altered the constitution so that the president is chosen by the party which wins the parliamentary elections.
 That kept him in power for another eight years.

-However, with his health reportedly worsening, Dos Santos announced in 2016 he would retire.
+However, with his health reportedly worsening, Mr. Dos Santos announced in 2016 he would retire.

-He was replaced by an MPLA stalwart, João Lourenço, the current president, who has made an anti-corruption drive his flagship policy.
-He has targeted dos Santos’ grown children, who possess fabulous personal wealth, but not his predecessor.
+He was replaced by Lourenço, an MPLA stalwart, who has made an anti-corruption drive his flagship policy.
+He has targeted Mr. dos Santos’ grown children, who possess fabulous personal wealth, but not his predecessor.

+That change in fortune for Mr. dos Santos’s family has prompted one of his daughters to suspect that a conspiracy was behind her father’s illness and death.
+Spanish prosecutors and police are looking into allegations by Tchizé dos Santos that people close to the ex-president have tried to kill him, failed to care for him properly and acted negligently.